-1. Choose a Low Carb Diet
+1. Choose a Low-Carb Diet

 The main advantage of low carb diets is that they cause you to want to eat less.
 Even without counting calories most overweight people eat far fewer calories on low carb.
 Sugar and starch may increase your hunger, avoiding it may decrease your appetite to an adequate level.
-If your body wants to eat a suitable number of calories you don’t need to bother counting them.
+If your body wants to eat an appropriate number of calories you don’t need to bother counting them.
 Thus: Calories count, but you don’t need to count them.

 A 2012 study also showed that people on a low carb diet burned 300 more calories a day – while resting!
 According to one of the Harvard professors behind the study this advantage “would equal the number of calories typically burned in an hour of moderate-intensity physical activity”.
 Imagine that: an entire bonus hour of exercise every day, without actually doing it.

 Bottom line: A low carb diet reduces your hunger and makes it easier to eat less.
 And it might even increase your fat burning at rest.
 Study after study show that low carb is the smart way to lose weight and that it improves important health markers.

 Do you want to watch a new high-quality 11-minute video course on how to eat low-carb, high-fat (LCHF)?
 And about the most important things to think about?
 Sign up for free updates and you’ll get instant access to it:

 Do you want to know more about exactly what to eat on low carb, exactly how to do it, potential problems and solutions… and lots of great recipes?